Alec Su: Film

 In recent years, Su has been concentrating on his film career.
 Since the second half of 2008 he has participated in more than a half-dozen film projects.
-Su also appears in the ensemble piece, Fit Lover, which had a November 2008 release, as well as guest starring in a short Taiwan film, L-O-V-E. The high-profile 1940s-period espionage drama, The Message, had a wide release in Asia in autumn 2009, has been included in several international film festivals, and received several nominations (and one win, for Li Bing Bing as "Best Actress") for the 2009 Golden Horse awards.
+Su also appears in the ensemble piece, Fit Lover, which had a November 2008 release, as well as guest starring in a short Taiwan film, L-O-V-E, had a wide release in Asia in autumn 2009, has been included in several international film festivals, and received several nominations (and one win, for Li Bing Bing as "Best Actress") for the 2009 Golden Horse awards.
 A Singing Fairy, shot in Guangxi Province, and a biography of Macau composer Xian Xinghai, titled The Star and the Sea, both opened in limited release in December 2009.
 The Four Cupids, a romantic comedy, premiered in April 2010.
 Film projects for 2010 included A Tibetan Love Song (romantic drama filmed in Tibetan Autonomous Prefecture) and Lost in Panic Room, a "locked room" detective thriller.
 Both premiered in the fall of 2010.
 A sequel to the detective film, titled Lost in Panic Cruise, was released for Halloween 2011.
 Su continues his film career with several completed movies scheduled for release in 2012, and another currently in production.